wxWidgets/wxWidgets/samples/internat/readme.txt

-This is the README file for the internationalization sample for wxWindows 2.0.
+This is the README file for the internationalization sample for wxWidgets.

 Q. What does this stupid program do?
 A. It demonstrates how to translate all program messages to a foreign language.
-   In any program using wxWindows there is going to be 3 kinds of messages: the messages from the program itself, the messages from the wxWindows library and the messages from the system (e.g. system error messages).
+   In any program using wxWidgets there is going to be 3 kinds of messages: the messages from the program itself, the messages from the wxWidgets library and the messages from the system (e.g. system error messages).
 This program translates the first 2 kinds of messages but the system messages will be only translated if your system supports it.